yeyichun/learngit/readme.txt

-Git is a version control system. version 1
-Git is free software. version 1
+Git is a distributed version control system. version 2 Git is free software. version 2